tangmc0210/PRISM_code/README.md

 ## PRISM2D mousebrain

-You can get the cell typing data and figures using `N_cluster_scanpy.py` in `dataset\processed\PRISM2D_mousebrain`.
+You can get the cell typing data and figures using `path_to_mousebrain\N_cluster_scanpy.py`.
 Cells were first devided into excitory neurons, inhibitory neurons and glia.
 And subtypes like L4 Ex neuron, In-Sst neuron and oligodendrocyte were futher identified in their major types.

 ## PRISM2D mouseEmbryo

-26 Embryo slices of E12.5 to E14.5 are analyzed using `dataset/processed/PRISM2D_MouseEmbryo/Cell_typing_Embryo.ipynb`.
+26 Embryo slices of E12.5 to E14.5 are analyzed using `path_to_MouseEmbryo/Cell_typing_Embryo.ipynb`.
 Cell type is determined using gene with highest abundance in each cell.
 And spatial projection of each type can be seen here, too.

 ## PRISM HCC